-I’ve been involved in a number of appeal cases, for example at the Employment Appeal and Court of Appeal, with recent notable cases of Wilsons Solicitors v Johnsons and others [UKEAT051510] and Woodhouse v West North West Homes Leeds Limited [UKEAT000712] at the Employment Appeal Tribunal in London, and Leeds City Council v Woodhouse [2010 EWCA Civ 410], at the Court of Appeal.
+I’ve been involved in a number of appeal cases, for example at the Employment Appeal and Court of Appeal, with reported cases of Wilsons Solicitors v Johnsons and others [UKEAT051510] and Woodhouse v West North West Homes Leeds Limited [UKEAT000712] at the Employment Appeal Tribunal in London, and Leeds City Council v Woodhouse [2010 EWCA Civ 410] and Q v L [UKEAT/0209/18] at the Court of Appeal.

 I joined the Practice in 1999 as a Trainee Solicitor, and trained in personal injury, employment, criminal defence, property and conveyancing.
 After qualification, I worked in both criminal defence and employment, choosing to specialise in employment work in early 2002.
 As a criminal defence lawyer I appeared in Magistrates Courts on a daily basis.